facebookresearch/nevergrad/README.md

 pip install nevergrad
 ```

-More installation options and complete instructions are available in the "Getting started" section of the [**documentation**](https://facebookresearch.github.io/nevergrad/).
+More installation options, including windows installation, and complete instructions are available in the "Getting started" section of the [**documentation**](https://facebookresearch.github.io/nevergrad/).

 You can join Nevergrad users Facebook group [here](https://www.facebook.com/groups/nevergradusers/).